 “Employees are encouraged to electronically submit recognitions based on the pillars of our culture.
 These generate a live feed where other employees can comment as well.
 We then use this system to highlight different employees from all areas of our business.”

-8. Make it Easy To Use
+8. Make It Easy To Use

 Don’t make the recognition process complex.
 It should be easy for employees to nominate a peer or give commendation.

-Ewelina Melon, Head of People at Tidio Chatbots says:
+Eve Melon, Head of People at Tidio Chatbots says:

 “While creating the recognition program, it is essential that our employees see it as a culture-building initiative and an integral part of company values.
 The first step is choosing an easy-to-use, peer-to-peer application or system (for example wall of fame, a monthly newsletter with success announcements, etc.)”

-Peer-to-Peer Recognition Examples and Ideas
+Peer-to-Peer Recognition Examples And Ideas

 Here are some pretty exciting peer recognition examples and ideas that some companies around the world use:

-1. Podcast Interviews with Recognized Employee
+1. Podcast Interviews With Recognized Employee

 An interview with a selected employee can be an excellent way of showing recognition.
 It makes them feel seen.